irawannubi/PHP-Payment-Modules/INSTALL.markdown

 This framework can be used in piecemeal, and easily implemented into app.
 Below is the key components of the framework.

+## Requirements

+This framework requires at least PHP 5.3.2 due to namespaces, and cURL must be enabled through PHP.

 ## Database

 The database is utilizing MySQL, and is used to store the required setting names/values for each gateway.
 It can easily be SQLite, MSSQL, MongoDb, or really anything at all.